raselmahmud-coder/raselmahmud-coder/README.md

 As I continue to expand my knowledge and skills, I’m eager to apply them in a dynamic and real-world setting.

-My goal is to contribute meaningfully to cutting-edge projects while further honing my expertise in the AI domain.
+<h6>My goal is to contribute meaningfully to cutting-edge projects while further honing my expertise in the AI domain.</h6>

 If you're looking for an enthusiastic, fast learner with a diverse skill set who’s passionate about applying machine learning to make a real impact.